 So your visiting Lake Travis.
 Here are a few ideas / options for your stay.
 This is a BIG lake.
 There is no central/single point of access.
-Lake Travis is 63.75 miles long, and its maximum width is 4.5 miles.
+Lake Travis is 63.75 miles long, has over 271 miles of shoreline and its maximum width is 4.5 miles.
 The lake covers 18,929 acres.
 As the “Crown Jewel” of the Central Texas Highland Lakes, Lake Travis is one of the most visited recreational vacation destinations in the state.
 Lake Travis’ limestone bottom results in it’s unique crystal clear blue waters, making it a freshwater haven for water enthusiasts.

 A typical call into our office is “is Lake Travis open ?”, or “how do we get in Lake Travis” ?”
 We always explain there are hundreds of points of access to a 64 mile long lake, and LakeTravis.com is a great staring point to browse before you head this way.